e-picas/bash-library/doc/Development.md

 ### Methods

-By convention, all methods names are written **lower case**, with underscores to separate words if necessary.
+By convention, all methods names are written in **lower case**, with underscores to separate words if necessary.
 When a method may construct a string, this string is `echo`es.
-All methods must return an integer status ; the classic method's return is `return 0`.
+All methods must return an integer status; the classic method's return is `return 0`.

 ### Variables, Constants